 You will notice that text fields; numeric fields; and date fields are imported directly into Neoserra.
 Pick list fields can only be imported if they are listed below and conform to the abbreviations that Neoserra understands.
 Lastly, the in-business/pre-venture Business Status field can be mapped if your import file includes the "Date Business Established" for the business.
 The absence of a date will imply that the record is a pre-venture client, if your import file does include a date established then the company will be set to in-business, as appropriate.

-If you wish to map the remainder of the fields that cannot be mapped directly into the client record, then you can map them into the "Notes" field.
+As noted below, Neoserra can additionally import data into user-defined fields assuming they are of a currency, date, text or yes/no format.
+Any additional data of a different format or data that does not align to an existing Neoserra user-defined field can be mapped into the "Notes" field.
 There are two notes fields, one for the contact record and one for the client record.
 You should choose the field best suited for your data.
 You can map multiple columns into the Notes field that will be concatenated together.